yannforget/example-repository/README.md

 3. **Person 3**: `nutrition_analysis.py` Add a new nutrition indicator to the nutrition analysis (see end of file for instructions)
 5. **Person 4**: `docs.md` Add links to DHS and DHIS2 websites (see file content for instructions)

+The assigned person should also remove the "TODO" comments in the file.

 ## Collaboration Workflow

 For each person: